Gronify/jsn-test-task/README.md

 ### Running Backend Tests

+⚠️ Note: Tests are written only for parts of the code that showed unexpected behavior during development.
+They are not meant to provide full coverage.

 The backend comes with unit tests written using **Jest**.
 To run them, follow these steps:

 1. Go to the backend folder: